National Capital Area Council

-The National Capital Area Council (NCAC) is a local council of the Scouting America within the Northeast Region that serves the Washington metropolitan area, including Washington, D.C., portions of Maryland and Virginia, and the U.S. Virgin Islands.
+The Scouting America National Capital Area Council (NCAC) is a local council of Scouting America within the Northeast Region that serves the Washington metropolitan area, including Washington, D.C., portions of Maryland and Virginia.
 The council offers extensive training, and administrative support to units.
-It is rated as a "Class 100" council by the National Council (headquarters office), which denotes that the NCAC is among the very largest in the country.
+Scouting America National Capital Area Council -- Number 082 -- is one of the largest of over 200 local councils chartered by Scouting America.
 Chartered in 1911, it is also one of the oldest.
-The council is divided into 21 districts serving ten counties in Northern Virginia, six counties in Maryland, the District of Columbia, the US Virgin Islands, and BSA units throughout the Americas.
-The council has a 5 to 2 ratio of youth members to adult leaders, which is among the highest of all the councils.
-The youth retention rate is currently 70% which was affected by COVID-19.
+NCAC serves members from 18 districts -- a geographical area within a local council that organizes and supports local Scouting units -- spread across northern Virginia, Maryland, and the entirety of the District of Columbia.
+The Maryland counties NCAC serves include: Frederick, Montgomery, Prince George's, Calvert, Charles, St. Mary's; the Virginia counties include: Arlington, Fairfax, Prince William, Loudoun, Fauquier, Spotsylvania, Caroline, King George, Stafford, Culpeper, as well as the cities of Alexandria, Falls Church, Fairfax, Manassas, Manassas Park and Fredericksburg.
+NCAC has 2 youth to 1 adult volunteer ratio, which is among the highest of all the councils.
+The youth retention rate is currently 68.5%.